 What happens to the rest of the plastic waste?
 It will either mount up in the landfills or pollute our natural environments via littering or incineration.
 Usually, much of the plastic waste ends up in the final sink i.e., oceans.
 According to an estimation, if this trend continues, 12 billion metric tons of plastic waste will end up in the landfills by the year 2050.

 Why can’t we recycle the remaining 91% of plastic waste?

-The reason we can’t recycle all plastic waste is that there are several types of plastic.
+We can’t recycle all plastic waste because there are several types of plastic.
 Some are recyclable and some are not.
 Let’s take a look at the types of plastics to have a better understanding.

 To classify plastics, the US Society of the Plastics industry introduced a Resin Identification Code (RIC) in 1988.
 It also designed a symbol to indicate RIC that has a number enclosed within three chasing arrows cycling clockwise.
 Resin codes are sometimes mistaken as a guiding tool for the number of times plastic can be recycled.
 But in reality, the numeric value indicates the number of resins used in the respective plastic’s manufacturing.
 Hence, it becomes easier for recovery and recycling facilities to sort and separate plastics according to their resin types.
 In 2013, to eliminate this misconception, resin codes were revised in which chasing arrows were replaced with a solid triangle.